10 Things to Consider When Preparing Your Sprinkler System for Summer

 A quick inspection around your yard will help you to notice any form of leakage.
 If you find a leakage in one of the nozzles after switching off the system, this is an indication of a leaky zone control valve.

-Check for slow leakage
+check for slow leakage

 Call our licensed irrigation experts at Environmental Designers Irrigation to correct this problem for you.